When a crisis comes along, it restores balance by destroying what is not built on the solid ground of truth.

 Life, as they say, is a process, not a product.

 I have learned to be cautious when I see "Sale!"
 Because I would accept far less than I wanted if the price was right.
-The left me with clothes, furniture or other items that I didn't really like, long after I had forgotten how much they cost.
+That left me with clothes, furniture or other items that I didn't really like, long after I had forgotten how much they cost.

 Which doesn't mean I must pay top dollar to be happy.
 I am frugal by nature, and I often find items I value at a discounted price.
 But I also sometimes pay full retail for something that really appeals to me.